TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DataFormats/T3datastructure/Elements/Index.rst

          <cshFile>
    :Description:
          CSH language file for fields inside the flexform.
-Refer to section on T3locallang of this document on the format of language files and to section Content Sensitive Help of "Inside TYPO3" document for information about CSH.
+Refer to section on :ref:`T3locallang <locallang>` for the format of language files and to section Content Sensitive Help of "Inside TYPO3" document for information about CSH.
    :Child elements: